 How to Apply

-Incoming first-year students apply for housing online through a Web-based application.
+Incoming first-year students apply for housing online through the Student Housing Portal.
 Instructions for accessing and completing the first-year housing application are provided to students in a brochure titled The Road to Vanderbilt distributed by the Office of Undergraduate Admissions after students pay their matriculation fees.
 It is important for students to read carefully the instructions for completing the application and to complete the form with thoroughness and accuracy.

 In the application, students are asked to:

+First-year housing applications must be submitted by June 1.
 Optionally, a student may also request a specific roommate.
-For the request to be considered, each student must request the other.
+For the request to be considered, each student must request the other by June 15.
 Important: We cannot guarantee roommate requests.

 How the Rooms Are Assigned

 First-year assignments are made on the basis of matriculation fee payment dates:

 Students in the first priority group are assigned to rooms before students in the second priority group.
 Roommate requests are considered if the requests are mutual.
 Vanderbilt uses a “pull-up” system for considering roommate requests: the student higher in the assignment order “pulls up” the student lower in the assignment order to be his/her/their roommate.

 Students are assigned to rooms in the traditional first-year residence halls as long as rooms are available.
 When first-year enrollment exceeds the capacity of the first-year residence hall system, students are assigned to alternative accommodations (such as study rooms on residential floors in first-year or upperclass halls or in other spaces available on campus.) for a few weeks, for a semester, or for the entire first year.
 Admission to the University does not guarantee assignment to a particular building or type of room.
 Requests for assignment to specific buildings or rooms are not considered.